 Edward Curry, Andreas Metzger, Sonja Zillner,Jean-Christophe Pazzaglia, and Ana García Robles, (eds.), “The Elements of Big Data Value: Foundations of the Research and Innovation Ecosystem”.
-Springer International Publishing, 2021 (in press).
+Springer International Publishing, 2021.

 This Open Access book presents the foundations of the Big Data research and innovation ecosystem and the associated enablers that facilitate delivering value from data for business and society.
 It provides insights into the key elements for research and innovation, technical architectures, business models, skills, and best practices to support the creation of data-driven solutions and organizations.